WE ARE OPEN AND LENDING

 The critical difference between these three financing options is how quickly you need access to the funds, the dollar amount required, the time available for repayment, and the terms offered.
 Ultimately, it depends on your organization’s specific financial needs to determine which option might be best suited for you.

-Why would a business choose to use a line of credit rather than obtain a loan and receive all of the money at that time?
+Why would a business choose to use a line of credit rather than obtain a loan and receive all of the money at that time

 When it comes to funding small businesses, the options for financing can be overwhelming.
 But it doesn’t have to be.
 Here are some of the top FAQs that might arise when deciding between a Merchant Cash Advance (MCA), a Small Business Term Loan, and a Line of Credit.